 We’re here to help put your mind at ease.

-Get the help you need to plan for a successful future.
+Get the legal help you need to plan for a successful future.

 How to File for Divorce in Illinois

 If you have questions about how to file for divorce in Illinois or do not have the time to handle it yourself, an experienced family lawyer can help.
 In order to file for divorce in Illinois, you must first meet the residency requirement.

 The next step is to go to the circuit court of the county of residence to fill out and file forms.
 You must fill out a form or prepare a petition for dissolution of marriage.
 Once filed, and the filing fee paid, the filing party must serve or deliver a copy of the petition to their spouse by process service or the Sheriff.

 Three Phases of the Divorce Process